Taurean Prince

-Taurean Waller-Prince (/ˈtɔriən/ TOR-ee-ən; born March 22, 1994) is an American professional basketball player for the Milwaukee Bucks of the National Basketball Association (NBA).
+Taurean Waller-Prince (/ˈtɔriən/ TOR-ee-ən; born March 22, 1994) is an American professional basketball player for the Detroit Pistons of the National Basketball Association (NBA).
 He played college basketball for the Baylor Bears.
-He was drafted by the Utah Jazz with the 12th pick in the 2016 NBA draft but was traded to the Atlanta Hawks where he played for three seasons before being traded to the Brooklyn Nets in the 2019 off-season.
-In January 2021, he was traded to the Cleveland Cavaliers and was then traded to the Minnesota Timberwolves in August of the same year.
-He has also played for the Los Angeles Lakers.
+He was selected by the Utah Jazz with the 12th overall pick in the 2016 NBA draft, but his draft rights were traded to the Atlanta Hawks.
+Prince played three seasons for the Hawks before being traded to the Brooklyn Nets in 2019.
+He has also played for the Cleveland Cavaliers, Minnesota Timberwolves, Los Angeles Lakers, and Milwaukee Bucks.

 High school career

 Prince played three seasons of high school basketball under head coach Jim Weaver at Earl Warren High School in San Antonio, Texas.
 As a senior, he led the team to the state semifinals.
 He originally chose to play college basketball with the LIU Brooklyn Blackbirds, but switched to Baylor due to a coaching change within the former program.